About Joe McElderry

 As a regional ambassador for the Teenage Cancer Trust, he completed the challenging 140-mile 3- day bike ride “Coast to Coast” with friends and family this summer, raising more than £11,000 for the charity.

 2014 was a very busy and very enjoyable year.
-It started with Joe competing and WINNING Channel Four’s skiing programme THE JUMP.
+It started with Joe competing and WINNING Channel Four’s skiing program THE JUMP.
 He then went on to do a 60 day massively successful tour.
-His management are now working on a new, even longer, tour for Joe for the coming year 2015.
+His management is now working on a new, even longer, tour for Joe for the coming year 2015.

 2014 also saw Joe completing again his 3 day coast to coast bike ride with friends for the Teenage Cancer Trust.
 J